-I’ve driven in the rain without them and I won’t forget the experience.
-Wiper rod failed on the way home from a trip to the city, arm out the window working it Fred Flintstone style… for 2 hours, anyway here’s the fix for your wipers.
+I’ve driven in the rain without wipers, and I won’t forget the experience.
+The wiper rod failed on the way home from a trip to the city, arm out the window working it Fred Flintstone style… for 2 hours, anyway here’s the fix.

 Front wipers work on a separate wiring circuit to the rear wiper.
 Common front wiper problems include: